FSI-GH/NLITP-Public/swift/README.md

 ## Overview

-Swift-native implementation of NLITPv8 for iOS, iPadOS, and macOS.
+Swift implementation of NLITPv8 transport protocol for iOS, iPadOS, and macOS.

 ---